Aciosui/ButtonStates/README.md

-This is the code example of how to communicate button states with VoiceOver
+How to create a button to communicate states with VoiceOver

+.accessibilityValue - is used here to expose states to VoiceOver.